Want the best of VICE News straight to your inbox? Sign up here.

 The most serious incident happened on the Las Vegas Strip, where a police officer was shot in the head.
 The officer is currently on life support at University Medical Center Hospital, according to local media reports.
 Las Vegas Metropolitan Police Sheriff Joe Lombardo said the officer was in a “grave condition.”

 In St. Louis, four police officers were shot during Monday night’s protests.

 Two of the officers were shot in the leg, one was shot in the foot and one was shot in the arm, St. Louis Police Chief John Hayden said in an early morning press conference.
-All were taken to hospital but none have life-threatening injuries.
+All were taken to hospital, but none have life-threatening injuries.

-The injured officers were dealing with protesters when "some coward randomly shot at the police line" Hayden said, adding that the officers felt a sudden pain, but they didn’t hear shots, the chief said.
+The injured officers were dealing with protesters when "some coward randomly shot at the police line," Hayden said, adding that the officers felt a sudden pain, but they didn’t hear shots, the chief said.